Carter510/monitor/README.md

 # Monitor

 Monitor is a simple tool designed to check if your servers and services are UP or DOWN by monitoring specific ports.
-This project helps you keep track of the availability of your infrastructure, providing you with peace of mind and immediate notifications if something goes wrong.
+This project helps you keep track of the availability of your infrastructure, and let you see if something is wrong

 ## Features